OHDSI/TheBookOfOhdsi/Cohorts.md

 #### Prerequisites {-}

 For the first exercise, access to an ATLAS instance is required.
-You can use the instance at [http://atlas-demo.ohdsi.org](http://atlas-demo.ohdsi.org), or any other instance you have acces to.
+You can use the instance at [http://atlas-demo.ohdsi.org](http://atlas-demo.ohdsi.org), or any other instance you have access to.

 \BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:exerciseCohortsAtlas"><strong>(\#exr:exerciseCohortsAtlas) </strong></span>Use ATLAS to create a cohort definition following these criteria:

 - New users of diclofenac
 - Ages 16 or older
 - With at least 365 days of continuous observation prior to exposure